dietercoopman/dietercoopman/README.md

 ### Hi there I'm Dieter 👋

 I’m a web application developer based in Waregem, Belgium ...
-I'm building software using the Laravel ecosystem and want to give some open source tools and want to provide you some tips and tricks.
+I'm building software using the Laravel ecosystem and want to give some open source tools back to the open source community.
+I also want to provide you some tips and tricks.
 I hope you will learn some cool stuff !

 I love  🏃   ✍  👨‍💻  👨‍👩‍👧‍👦  🎣